 4.)
 Sit Near a Door During Meetings

 This is kind of an amusing one, but you will be glad you did if nausea strikes you hard and you need to run out of a room, which has happened to me.
 It is better to be safe than sorry.

 5.)
 Create a Work “Emergency Kit”

 Besides your drawer of snacks, create a kit to get you out of not-so-pleasant situations at work.
-You might want to include paper towels, a toothbrush, Tylenol, gum, and any medication your doctor has prescribed for morning sickness.
+You might want to include paper towels, a toothbrush, Tylenol, gum, pregnancy pops, and any medication your doctor has prescribed for morning sickness.
 Keep it at work and cross your fingers that you don’t have to use them, but be thankful they are there if you do.

 6.)
 Ask for Help

 Whether you’ve told people in your office or not, give yourself some grace for not “having it all together” some weeks and ask for help.
 Maybe there is someone you can delegate tasks to, or just get a second pair of eyes to look over something.
 We often want to be superwomen but the fact is we are growing a human inside us.
 We can still have a successful career, just knowing that we also shouldn’t run ourselves into the ground during this very important time.
 When needed – ask for help.

 7.)
 Be Considerate when Scheduling Doctor’s Appointments